 When I have these conversations, I generally start with this:

 “Don’t ignore your ‘gut instincts’, ‘women’s intuition’, ‘sixth sense’, or whatever you want to call it.
 It usually is almost always right”

 When your Partner just isn’t on the up and up and being 100% forthright and honest, there are all these subtle events happening all around them, you just can’t quite put your finger on it.
-I call these things Red Flags and they are definitive signs that characterize that “something just doesn’t smell right” to coin a phrase often used to describe it.
+I call these things WARNING SIGNS and they are definitive signs that characterize that “something just doesn’t smell right” to coin a phrase often used to describe it.
 Something is wrong, but you just can’t quite put the pieces together and connect the dots.

 Each of these occurrences, individually, could easily be summarily passed off and dismissed as a coincidence.
 Besides, each standing on its own merit, there really isn’t much to corroborate anything more than that because there just isn’t anything else to support it.
 The evidence is insufficient.
 Nothing adds up.
 Or so it would appear.

 So, what are the signs?
-What do these Red Flags look like?
+What do these WARNING SIGNS look like?
 Do any of these resonate with you?
 Here is just a small, well a few dozen actually, yet incomplete, list (while I did have a woman compile a list once, and this isn’t specifically hers, I did stop her once she reached 36 as that, in my determination, was pretty reasonably self-evident, that something was definitely amiss):

 - Deteriorating quality of sex.